-Fabric colours can also be affected by dye transfer from non dye-fast clothing (such as jeans).
+Fabric colours can also be affected by dye transfer from non-dye-fast clothing (such as jeans).
 While tricky to control, it’s easier to avoid with dark fabrics.

 Please be aware that the colours and shades of different batches of fabric can vary slightly from the swatches we provide.
 If you require an exact match, please advise us at the time of ordering that you require this.

-Synthetic fibres are a popular choice in the contract furniture market thanks to their strength and durability.
+Synthetic fibres are a popular choice in the contract furniture market due to their strength and durability.
 However, in rare circumstances, they can produce low-level noise when two synthetic fabrics are rubbed together.
 This does not affect the quality of the fabric or the long-term wear.

-A rub test assesses the durability of an upholstery fabric, i.e. how long will it last?
+A rub test assesses the durability of upholstery fabric, i.e. how long will it last?
 The rub test aims to simulate wear and tear caused by daily use.
 A special machine is used to vigorously rub the fabric until it starts to show signs of wear.
 Each fabric is assigned a ‘rub factor’.

 ‘Double rubs’ are equivalent to one back and forth motion and under current guidelines, 3,000 double rubs is roughly equal to a year of regular use.